adam-arold/articles/en/2018-01-06-going-beyond-android-kotlin-on-the-backend.md

 #### Sparkjava

 [Sparkjava](http://sparkjava.com/) is a minimalistic (micro)web framework.
-You can get started with it in practically zero time investment and if you come from node.js it is also a very good choice:
+You can get started with it in practically zero time investment and if you come from node.js it is also a very good choice.

-> Lately, a lot of server-side web development has been taken over by NodeJS, but a growing number of NodeJS developers are using TypeScript and other statically typed languages that compile to JavaScript.
-Why not go all the way and use a language that was actually designed with types, and intended to run on the server-side?
-You also get all the benefits of running your application on the JVM, where libraries aren’t deprecated every day.
-If you’re coming from ExpressJS, then Spark’s syntax will feel very familiar, and unlike a lot of JavaScript web frameworks, Spark won’t be deprecated tomorrow.
->
-> -- from the Sparkjava website

 You also can't get more minimal than this:

 {% gist ba295d07cd9970e605f1ab6792ddc4a3 %}